learogue/csRNAseq_project/Tutorial/README.md

 ![Window 18](Images_tutorial/21.png)

-If yes, it save the object (`object_X_xxx_filtered_Y.h5ad`), generates a violin plot with parameters in the name of file, generates also a log file `filters_applied.tab` with parameters and number of genes and cells before and after filters.
+If yes, it save the object (`object_X_xxx_filtered_Y.h5ad`) in `/Objects/Objects_filtered`, generates a violin plot with parameters in the name of file, generates also a log file `filters_applied.tab` with parameters and number of genes and cells before and after filters.

 If you have selected multiple objects these previous step will be repeated per object.